 But let us look at the other kinds.
 Captious criticism takes note of trivial faults; its author is usually unduly exacting or perversely hard to please.
-Carping criticism implies a perverse picking of flaws.
+Carping criticism is a perverse picking of flaws.
 Cavilling criticism stresses the habit of raising petty objections.
 Censorious criticism means a tendency to be severely condemnatory of that which one does not like.

-Ordinary faultfinding seems to indicate less background and experience than the word criticism implies.
-It is wholly concerned with tearing down and scolding.
+Ordinary faultfinding seems to indicate less background and experience than the art of criticism requires.
+It is wholly concerned with tearing down and scolding, whereas criticism is the art of analysing and judging the quality of something.